 We swing through the parking lot of the Cheap Ethnic Supermarket, past zillions of ethnics of various persuasions, to our favorite parking spot (a little-used strip near the edge of the property, far from other cars and the possibility of cart damage).
 There was even an empty shopping cart, not a few yards from us, which I planned on taking.

 It all happened too fast for me to really say what was going on.
 I think I said "Oh!
 A Sumac!"
 I remember how perfect it looked, with its Dr. Seuss truffula of rich red berries and the bold Douanier Rousseau spears of leaflets against the blue sky.
 I remember something vague about it being an herb or spice used in the Middle East, there was a poison variety, but it didn't grow here.
 My hand went out and pulled on one of the spears, my other hand went for the truffula, and then I heard the screaming...

 "Don't touch that!
 Poison sumac!
 It's the worst thing you can do!
 I...you can't take that into my car!
 You can't...even get into my car!" he squealed as he got into his car and sped away.

-I realized I was going to have to call a cab, so I went shopping anyway, stocking up on such stuff as soy sausage, bulk yeast and pickling supplies that you can't get at the Whitebread Expensive Supermarket where we usually go.
+I realized I was going to have to call a cab, so I went shopping anyway, stocking up on such stuff as the exact kind of sausages I like, baking and pickling supplies that you can't get at the Whitebread Expensive Supermarket where we usually go.
 I call the cab, and joke with Cappy the Dispatcher about my plight.
 She opined that no, she'd never seen or heard of poison sumac here in Connecticut, thought the situation hilarious, cab's coming in twenty minutes.